Upcoming Free (& non-promotional) Home Buyer Classes:

 Remember that real estate is a relationship business.
 As a buyers agent, we want to form a relationship with you, and hopefully, continue that relationship into the future.
 Many of my closest friends started off as clients! 🙂 You should always feel comfortable calling, emailing, or texting your agent….ANYTIME…even if it is 5, 6, 10, or more years down the road.
 A good buyers agent wants to develop that long term relationship as over half of our current clients comes from the referrals of past clients.

 The big question is who pays for the buyers agent?
 When a seller hires an agent to represent them, they offer that sellers agent a commission from the sale of their home.
 A sellers agent will offer a BAC (buyer agent commission) on the rmls for buyers agents to bring their buyers to the home that the sellers agent is representing.
 That percentage is part of the contract between the seller and the sellers agent.
 85% of homes are purchased with a buyers agent, and yes, you read that correctly…the buyers agent is free!
 By hiring a buyers agent, you, the buyer are hiring an agent who only represents you in the transaction.
 The sellers agent represents the sellers, and the buyers agent represents the buyer.
 So, what happens if you contact the sellers agent for representation? ahhh….that is next weeks topic!! 🙂 So…until we meet again…have an excellent week!

-As always….this is just a quick overview.... please remember that your agent, and your lender work for YOU.
+As always….this is just a quick overview…. again…and I can’t say this enough…please remember that your agent is NOT a salesperson, and should not be acting like one.
+Real Estate is not really about houses, it is about relationships.
+Your agent, and your lender work for YOU.
 You drive the bus…we are merely GPS to help you get to your goals.
-Like the classes, this weekly blog email is to help you with your homebuying adventure.
+Like the classes, this weekly blog email is to help you with your home adventure.
 The goal is to be informative and non-promotional. 🙂 We are, however, hoping you will call and want us to help with your adventure.

-If you have any questions about this, or something you have heard…or if you would like me to help you with your homebuying adventure, please call, email, text, or facebook me anytime.
+If you have any questions about this, or something you have heard…or if you would like me to help you with your home adventure, please call, email, text, or facebook me anytime.
 I am, as always, happy to help!

 Thank you again for your business and your referrals!! …and thank you for referring these classes to your friends, family, and co-workers.